^

 Patients with HIV infection often have anogenital warts that are difficult to treat.

-The procedure of the doctor in the diagnosis of human papillomavirus infection
+The doctor's procedure when a diagnosis of papillomavirus infection is established

-2. Presentation of information about the recommended regimen during treatment.
+2. Providing information on the recommended regimen during treatment.

 5. Conducting epidemiological measures among contact persons:

-• deciding on the need for treatment, its scope and timing of observation.
+• deciding on the need for treatment, its scope and observation period.

-7. In the absence of results from treatment, it is recommended to consider the following possible causes:
+7. If there are no results from treatment, it is recommended to consider the following possible reasons:

 Prevention

-Prevention is common to all sexually transmitted infections.
+Prevention is common for all sexually transmitted infections.

 Forecast

-The persistence of the virus is possible without the development of cervical cancer, as well as the elimination of the virus without treatment.
-However, with prolonged persistence of the same genotype with increased oncogenic activity of the virus, with the integration of the virus into the genome of a human cell in combination with cervical dysplasia, the development of cervical cancer is possible.
+Persistence of the virus without development of cervical cancer is possible, as well as elimination of the virus without treatment.
+However, with long-term persistence of the same genotype with increased oncogenic activity of the virus, with integration of the virus into the genome of a human cell in combination with cervical dysplasia, development of cervical cancer is possible.